quicwg/base-drafts/draft-ietf-quic-transport.md

   vice versa).

 Processing ECN counts out of order can result in validation failure.
-An endpoint SHOULD perform this validation only if the largest packet number acknowledged in this ACK frame is greater than the largest packet number acknowledged so far in this connection.
+An endpoint SHOULD NOT perform this validation if this ACK frame does not advance the largest packet number acknowledged in this connection.

 An endpoint could miss acknowledgements for a packet when ACK frames are lost.
 It is therefore possible for the total increase in ECT(0), ECT(1), and CE counts